kamicane/moofx/README.md

 ## installation

-Include the pre-compiled moofx.js (or moofx-min.js) in the webpage of choice.
+Include the pre-built moofx.js (or moofx-min.js) in the webpage of choice.
 Use it.
 Love it.
 Done.

 ## adapters